ttscoff/searchlink-plugins/README.md

 This plugin is a text filter that will turn `!mix A string of text` into `A STRInG of TExT`, randomly capitalizing characters.
 It's just to demonstrate how easily a text filter can be implemented.

+### Setapp affiliate linking

+There are two plugins, bitly_setapp and isgd_setapp that will take an app name that's avaialable on Setapp and turn it into an affiliate link so you can make some money on recommendations.
+Links are shortened with either bit.ly or is.gd, depending on the plugin.
+Bit.ly shortening requires an access token.

+### Weather

+Can output a current conditions with searches !weather and !current, and a forecast with !forecast.
+All output in Markdown format.
+Requires a weatherapi.com API key.

 ## Contributing

 Use the sample code in `lyrics.rb` ([documented in the SearchLink wiki](https://github.com/ttscoff/searchlink/wiki/Plugins)) to generate your own plugins.
 Feel free to fork and submit a PR to this repository if you create something you'd like to share!